-- Discomfort for the patients (for some, vomiting is accentuated) - Taking a traditional impression leaves lots of "dust" remnants of material can be all over the cabinet, on on.
+- Discomfort for the patients (for some, vomiting is accentuated) - Taking a traditional impression leaves lots of "dust" remnants of material can be all over the cabinet, on the gloves, on the ground, on the equipment, and so on.

-• Model pouring is needed.

-- Multiple steps required often 4 to 6 visits. - More laborious technique - Discrepancies in the model can be caused by errors produced by the integration of air bubbles.
+- Model pouring is needed. - Multiple steps required often 4 to 6 visits. - More laborious technique - Discrepancies in the model can be caused by errors produced by the integration of air bubbles.